Atkore Inc. (ATKR) Faces Class Action Suit Over Potential Improper Revenues Recorded Pursuant to Anticompetitive Conduct – Hagens Berman

-SAN FRANICISCO, Feb.
-28, 2025 (GLOBE NEWSWIRE) -- A class action lawsuit has been filed against Atkore Inc. (NYSE: ATKR), a prominent manufacturer of electrical products, which include metal electrical conduit and fittings, plastic pipe conduit and fittings, electrical cable and flexible conduit, and international cable management systems.
+SAN FRANCISCO, March 03, 2025 (GLOBE NEWSWIRE) -- A class action lawsuit has been filed against Atkore Inc. (NYSE: ATKR), a prominent manufacturer of electrical products, which include metal electrical conduit and fittings, plastic pipe conduit and fittings, electrical cable and flexible conduit, and international cable management systems.
 The suit, captioned Westchester Putnam Counties Heavy & Highway Laborers Local 60 Benefits Fund v.
 Atkore Inc., et al., No. 1:25-cv-01851 (N.D.
 Ill.), represents investors who purchased or acquired Atkore common stock between February 1, 2024 and February 3, 2025.

 Hagens Berman is investigating the alleged claims and urges investors who purchased Atkore shares and suffered substantial losses to submit your losses now.